bleach/py-cf-apps/db-info/README.md

 Throwaway noddy python app to run in Cloud Foundry and display the output of SHOW ALL run against the first postgres service it comes across.

-Edit manifest.yml to set the
+Edit manifest.yml to set the name of the postgres backing service to bind the app to.